fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-OpeningRemarks.md

 1. [Components](/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-Components.html) for organizing programs out of related pieces of data, functionality and interaction.

-2. [Invokers](/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-Invokers.html) to allow components to provide a consistent structure for collaboration with other components and enable polymorphic function behaviour.
+2. [Invokers](/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-Invokers.html) to allow components to provide a consistent structure for collaboration with other components and enable overriding function behavior.

 3. [Events and Inversion of Control](/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-EventsAndInversionOfControl.html) to allow our programs to be built out of loosely coupled parts, and to manage sequencing and lifecycle throughout that loosely coupled structure.